dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-2.md

 Add a folder to the project named `Models`.

 Add a class file to the `Models` folder named `Movie.cs`.

-Use the following contents for the `Movie.cs` file:
+Use the following contents for the file.

 :::zone-end